Sustainable Engineering Leaders of the Future (SELF)

 2024 SELF camp cohort in front of the UMaine Forest Bioproducts Research Institute

-The Self-made Engineering Leaders of the Future (SELF) Institute is a residential program for Maine’s rural high school students.
-The week-long program will focus on the responsible use of forest ecosystems as a building block for sustainable and renewable energy.
-Students will explore cutting-edge forest bioproducts research at the University of Maine by participating in demonstrations, hands-on projects and field trips.
+The Sustainable Engineering Leaders of the Future (SELF) Residential Summer Institute for High School Students is a week-long, no-cost program that connects Maine high school students to STEM career pathways.
+Students will explore cutting-edge research at the University of Maine by participating in demonstrations, hands-on projects and field trips.
 Participants will also have recreational activities at the New Balance Student Recreation Center.

-This program started as a partnership between College of Engineering, Forest Bioproducts Research Institute and University of Maine Cooperative Extension 4-H funded by the National Institute of Food and Agriculture (NIFA), USDA.
+This program is a partnership between College of Engineering, School of Forest Resources, Forest Bioproducts Research Institute and University of Maine Cooperative Extension 4-H. Funding provided by the National Institute of Food and Agriculture (NIFA), USDA.

 SELF camp participant using a microscope

-• Observation and work on chemical and physical processes in the making of transportation fuels (ethanol, jet fuel) from woody biomass and estimate the cost of manufacturing
+• Observation and work on chemical and physical processes in the making of transportation fuels (ethanol, jet fuel) from woody biomass.

 To qualify for the institute applicants must